- About Us

 - Make energy saving improvements to your primary residence.
 There are substantial tax credits for energy efficient home improvements such as solar electric panels or solar hot water heaters in 2014 that can save you a lot of money.
 These tax breaks stay on the books through 2016.

 - Make a nondeductible Roth IRA contribution of up to $5,000 for 2014 and 2015, and up to $6,000 if you are age 50 or older.
 Contributions to a traditional IRA reduce the amount you may contribute to a Roth IRA.
 Phase out and eligibility rules are subject to limitations on your adjusted gross income, so double-check to make sure you’re eligible.

 - For Chevron employees with children under age 18, consider contributing to a qualified tuition plan (Section 529 plan) instead.
 Unlike a Coverdell Educated Savings Account (CESA) there are no AGI limits on contributions to 529 plans.
 However, distributions of earnings from a 529 plan are tax-free only if used to pay for higher education expenses (college and above).
 Distributions of earnings from a CESA are tax-free if used to pay for elementary and secondary school expenses, as well as higher education expenses.

-I’d be happy to sit down with you and discuss some tax-reduction strategies you can take before the New Year.
-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with an advisor has helped them.
+We’d be happy to sit down with you and discuss some tax-reduction strategies you can take before the New Year.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with an advisor has helped them.